-Humans additionally have consciousness so just thoughts can produce the same chemical reaction.
+Humans additionally have consciousness so just thoughts can produce the same neuro-chemical reaction.
 Secondary needs that become a problem include social interaction, self-esteem, companionship, validation, etc. It does not matter if the thoughts are based on reality.
 It was my friend, Dr. Fred Lusksin and author of Forgive for Good, who pointed out that your body’s main focus, is to survive, not to have a good time.
 Therefore the default mode for your brain is negative.
 This characteristic causes many errors in thinking.
 As they are usually irrational, there is no solution and no end.
 The resultant relentless anxiety eventually becomes unbearable.
 It also worsens with age and repetition.

 We assume that solving problems will diminish anxiety.
 It might be true for that specific situation.
 But what has become obvious to me is that my brain will quickly begin scanning everything around me for more danger.
 If there is nothing physical to be concerned about I will experience (create) endless irrational thoughts that are disruptive.
 In fact when things are quiet these thoughts often become even more intense.

 One recurring example is when someone doesn’t return an email or phone call in a timely manner, I immediately assume that I said or did something that offended him or her.
 Or maybe he or she just doesn’t care for me anymore.
 My brain immediately begins spinning.
 Invariably, I find out that they were out of town or dealing with a difficult situation.
 The delay had nothing to do with me.